 TRUTH NUMBER 6 Angels have no gender

-- Little girls dressed in white net curtains, standing with outstretched arms and trying to look goodies…mums with tears in eyes… Great stuff but highly inaccurate
+- Little girls dressed in white net curtains, standing with outstretched arms and trying to look goodies… Parents with tears in their eyes… Great stuff but… highly inaccurate!

 - Angels are not female or male… They are messengers of God and there is no reason why boys as well as girls should not play the part in a Nativity play